giellalt/lang-crk/crk.md

 Test lemma/stem set for nouns according the new crk FST

+Complete extraction of lemma:stem info from CW/AEW (2023) and (MD 2023), according to
+LEXC structure in the new crk FST.

+* * *

+<small>This (part of) documentation was generated from [src/fst/stems/noun_header.lexc](https://github.com/giellalt/lang-crk/blob/main/src/fst/stems/noun_header.lexc)</small>

+---

+Test lemma/stem set for nouns according the new crk FST

 Complete extraction of lemma:stem info from AEW 2020, according to LEXC structure in the new crk FST.